OniDaito/ChimeraXTempy/README.markdown

 ## Building

+Currently, this is Linux only, due to the BioPython requirement.
+One would need to pull in BioPython for Windows or OSX and replace the *Bio* directory included here.

 ### Building and testing for development

 Setup a virtualenv environment with the lib/python3.6 directory set to ChimeraX's lib/python3.6 directory.
 This way, the build_install command can use pip to install the bundle into the right place.
 Secondly, alter the two paths at the top of the build_install.sh script.